Annanardo/Art/README.md

 ### •	Compare different artists (-s)

 The similarities function allows the user to make some comparisons between the artist of interest and other artists.
-The function uses the columns "Nationality", "Genre" and "Paintings" as criteria for comparison, in order to use it the user should recall the optional argument -s:
+The function uses the columns "Nationality", "Genre" and "Paintings" as criteria for comparison.

+In order to use it the user should recall the optional argument `-s` in the following way:

 ```bash
 python main.py "Claude Monet" -s
 ```

-After that, the user is asked if she/he wants to visualize similarities by nationality (nat), artistic movement (mov), or the number of paintings (nop).
+After having inserted the input, the user can choose between different options, according to his/her preference to visualize similarities between artists based on:

+- nationality (`nat`),
+- artistic movement (`mov`),
+- number of paintings (`nop`).

 Here an example:

 ```bash